afsalthaj/fp-generator/docs/datagen_why.md

 ## Stream realising through effects - concurrency is encoded with in stream!

-We found it difficult to encode the fact that, every element in the `data generation` stream may get realised through an effect - essentially a concurrency Effect `F` (let's say future).
+We find it difficult to encode the fact that, every element in the `data generation` stream may get realised through an effect - essentially a concurrency Effect `F` (let's say future).

 With `fs2.Stream[F, A]`, we get this encoding for free.
 It says, every element `A` in the stream may realise in a `Future` (or with any `F`) effect.